Naruto Uzumaki: Development

-After fans likened Naruto, Sasuke and Sakura to the three main characters from Harry Potter fantasy books, Kishimoto noted that both trios began their careers in a classroom, though he added that the similarity was unintentional.
-During the series' publication, Kishimoto married and had children.
+After fans likened Naruto, Sasuke, and Sakura to the three main characters from the Harry Potter fantasy books, Kishimoto noted that both trios began their careers in a classroom, though he added that the similarity was unintentional.
+During the series's publication, Kishimoto married and had children.
 This influenced how he viewed Naruto's character.
-Naruto met his parents, and learned of their sacrifices in order to help him to control the Fox inside him so that he could protect their world.
+Naruto met his parents and learned of their sacrifices in order to help him to control the Fox inside him so that he could protect their world.
 As a result, Naruto appreciated his life more and learned that his parents loved him, something the author wanted the character to feel based on his own experience as a father.
 In the first chapters of the series, Kishimoto did not conceive the idea that Naruto would be the son of Minato Namikaze.
 However, as time passed on, the manga author made touches to Minato's face shown in the Hokage Mountain in Konoha to make them more similar to Naruto with an emphasis on their spiky hairs.
 However, in order to reduce too many similarities, Kushina Uzumaki's character was made to look like Naruto's face.

 Out of all the student-teacher relationships Kishimoto has created in the Naruto series, the one between Naruto and Jiraiya is his favorite.
 Right before Jiraiya's death in his fight against Pain in his last moments, he discovers the origin of Pain's multiple bodies and uses his last forces to send that message as a piece of advice to Naruto so that Naruto could defeat him in his place.
 This arc was the most difficult one to write; he felt this because Naruto truly forgave his enemy.
-Instead of having the protagonist kill the enemy he hates as happens in other series, Kishimoto found the idea of the two characters interacting and settling their differences more challenging.
+Instead of having the protagonist kill the enemy he hates, as it happens in other series, Kishimoto found the idea of the two characters interacting and settling their differences more challenging.
 This had a major impact on the writer, and he decided to have Naruto forgive Sasuke during their final fight in a similar manner as he interacted with Nagato.
-Kishimoto felt the need to create a story arc that would emphasize the tragedy of wars, leading to the final arc which would include a war.
+Kishimoto felt the need to create a story arc that would emphasize the tragedy of wars, leading to the final arc, which would include a war.
 The principal reason for this was a significant difference between the two main characters, Naruto who had no knowledge of wars, and Sasuke who was a victim of one; his entire clan had been annihilated to avoid a potential civil war.
-As a result, Kishimoto created Nagato as a war victim who would Jiraiya, and act as Naruto's nemesis so he would understand the tragedy that Sasuke had experienced.
-As a result, Naruto's coming-of-age would have been completed in this arc and the final arc where Naruto deals with world war and develops a vision of the shinobi world as well as how he should handle the conflict.
+As a result, Kishimoto created Nagato as a war victim who would kill Jiraiya, and act as Naruto's nemesis so he would understand the tragedy that Sasuke had experienced.
+As a result, Naruto's coming-of-age would have been completed in this arc and the final arc, where Naruto deals with world war and develops a vision of the shinobi world as well as how he should handle the conflict.